Dred Scott v. Sandford: Dissents

-Two justices, Benjamin Robbins Curtis and John McLean, dissented from the Court's decision, and they both authored dissenting opinions.
+Two justices, Benjamin Robbins Curtis and John McLean, dissented from the Court's decision and wrote dissenting opinions.
 Curtis' 67-page dissent argued that the Court's conclusion that black people could not be U.S. citizens was legally and historically baseless.
 He pointed out that when the Constitution was adopted in 1789, black men could vote in 5 of the 13 states.
 Under the law, that made them citizens both of their individual states and of the United States.
 Curtis cited many historical state laws and court decisions in support of his position.
 His dissent was "extremely persuasive", and it prompted Taney to delay issuing the decision for several weeks while he added 18 pages of rebuttal to the majority opinion.

-McLean's dissent deemed the argument that black people could not be citizens "more a matter of taste than of law".
+McLean's dissent deemed the argument that a black citizen would not be "an agreeable member of society" as "more a matter of taste than of law," accusing the Court of concocting an opinion from racial preference rather than legal precedent.
 He attacked much of the Court's decision as non-binding obiter dicta, arguing that once the court determined that it did not have jurisdiction to hear Scott's case, it should have simply dismissed the action without passing judgment on the merits of Scott's lawsuit.

 Curtis and McLean both attacked the Court's overturning of the Missouri Compromise.
 They noted that it was not necessary to decide the question, and that none of the authors of the Constitution had ever raised constitutional objections to the antislavery provisions of the Northwest Ordinance, or the subsequent acts that barred slavery north of 36°30' N, or the prohibition on importing slaves from overseas passed in 1808.
 Curtis said slavery was not listed in the constitution as a "natural right", but rather was a creation of public law.
 Article IV, section 3 of the Constitution states, "The Congress shall have Power to dispose of and make all needful Rules and Regulations respecting the Territory or other Property belonging to the United States; and nothing in this Constitution shall be so construed as to Prejudice any Claims of the United States, or of any particular State."
 No exception was made for slavery, which thus fell under the regulatory power of Congress.